 The uncertainty of the fake-track proxy is the quadratic sum of statistical and systematic contributions.
 The statistical uncertainty is propagated from the track counts in data and simulation.
 The systematic uncertainty is estimated by computing an alternative proxy.
 For this, the integral of the track counts in the selected $P_\mathrm{fake}$ interval and all the intervals above is used.
 The alternative proxy is more affected by shape differences and is therefore an upper limit on the systematic error.
 This type of systematic variation is modelled with a uniform distribution of deviations of which the upper limit corresponds to the alternative proxy, while the centre is the value of the default proxy.
 The uncertainty of the proxy is then given by the standard deviation of this distribution.

-The mean of the resulting proxy ratios between the two particle charges is shown in Fig.~\ref{fig:fake_ratio_4201}.
-At low $\eta$, values of the proxy ratio of up to $2.8$ are observed, but in those kinematic intervals in which the background from fake tracks is large, the ratio is between $1.2$ and $1.4$.
+The resulting proxy ratio is shown in Fig.~\ref{fig:fake_ratio_4201}.
+At low $\eta$, values of the proxy ratio of up to $2.8$ are observed, but the \pt intervals in which the proxy ratio deviates strongly from unity are also those where the background from fake tracks is very small, as it can be seen by comparing with Fig.~\ref{fig:background_origin_candidate_sim09b_up}.
+Where the background from fake tracks is large, the proxy ratio is between $1.2$ and $1.4$.
 In general, the ratio is smooth as a function of \pt.
 Discontinuities in the range ${\eta \in [2.5, 3.5)}$ are caused by changes of the $P_\mathrm{fake}$ interval chosen to determine the proxy.